 I do not even know what the diagnosis is yet since the pandemic has slowed things down substantially.
 The one in the lead at the moment is Meniere’s Disease but who knows?

-Initially without any treatment at all I could not really read at all.
+Initially, without any treatment at all, I could not really read at all.
 It was a matter of being unable to focus or concentrate.
 It was the constant, relentless dizziness that just got more and more severe as the day went on.
 It was the problem with my eyes tracking.
-It was double vision and blurry vision.
+It was the double vision and blurry vision.
+I believe that is just from eye strain due to the immense fatigue dealing with the vertigo constantly.
+Your brain gets tired.
+Also, my visual snow was getting more intense so that also may have been an issue.

 Then I was put on a few medications that suppress the vestibular system.
 I have all of those problems but dimmed somewhat.
 So on very good days, in the best part of the day, I can sometimes read for short spans of time.